Presteej-zz/Web-Developer-Bootcamp/README.md

 Museum of Candy! - Bootstrap 4 project that's a responsive design for a fictional "Museum of Candy" company.

 First- Just a very minor project in which I integrate a separate JS file into a very basic HTML project.
 Utilizes "prompt()", "alert()", and "console.log()" that come standard with Javascript.

+Annoy-O-Matic- Really really basic javascript alert project using a while loop.

+Guessing Game - Javascript based guessing game with an established number and prompts to get a user to guess said number.